navisens/NaviDocs/API.iOS.md

 ### func receive(\_ motionDna: MotionDna)

-This methods will provide a MotionDna object with the current position information and other characteristics of a users motion and status.
+Provides a MotionDna object with the current position information and other characteristics of a users motion and status.
 See Estimation Properties below for further details.

 ### func report(\_ status: MotionDnaSDKStatus, withMessage message: String?)

+Reports to the developer any changes to the SDK or errors that are noteworthy.
+Status types are accompanied by a message providing additional details on the event that has occured and any action that should be taken.

 ## Estimation Properties